Define Lambda function handler in C# - AWS Lambda

 The Lambda function handler is the method in your function code that processes events.
 When your function is invoked, Lambda runs the handler method.
 Your function runs until the handler returns a response, exits, or times out.

 When your function is invoked and Lambda runs your function's handler method, it passes two arguments to your function.
 The first argument is the event object.
 When another AWS service invokes your function, the event object contains data about the event that caused your function to be invoked.
 For example, an event object from API Gateway contains information about the path, HTTP method, and HTTP headers.
 The exact event structure varies according to the AWS service invoking your function.
-See Using AWS Lambda with other services for more information about event formats for individual services.
+See Invoking Lambda with events from other AWS services for more information about event formats for individual services.

 Lambda also passes a context object to your function.
 This object contains information about the invocation, function, and execution environment.
-For more information, see AWS Lambda context object in C#.
+For more information, see Using the Lambda context object to retrieve C# function information.

 The native format for all Lambda events is streams of bytes representing the JSON formatted event.
 Unless your function input and output parameters are of type System.IO.Stream, you must serialize them.
 Specify the serializer you want to use by setting the LambdaSerializer assembly attribute.
 For more information, see Serialization in Lambda functions.